czbiohub-sf/ULC-OD-Meter/README.md

 # ULC OD Meter

  This is the repository containing schematics and code for CZ Biohub's ULC OD Meter.

 ## Getting Started
 The latest Arduino IDE can be downloaded [on Arduino's website](https://www.arduino.cc/en/software).
 Open `ODMeter_Program.ino` in the IDE.
 To upload code, select 'Board' as Arduino Nano or Arduino Micro.
 Select the port associated with the Arduino on the OD Meter to upload.

-*Important:* Please give the Arduino about 30 minutes to warm up before starting any measurements.
+*Important:* Please let the OD meter warm up for about 20 minutes before starting any measurements.

 ## Operating the OD Meter
 The OD Meter has three different states, as seen below:

 ![OD State Machine](OD_StateMachine.png)

 **Dark Ref Mode**